10 Questions to Ask Your Videographer Before You Book

 Why You Want to Know: For years to come, you'll look at this video to remember all your favorite things from your wedding day, so you want someone who will catch every detail.
 Hiring an experienced videographer is one of the best ways to ensure that happens.

 2. Are there any other pros in the area you love to work with?

-3. How would you describe your style—documentary, cinematic or a mix of both?
+3. How would you describe your style?

 4. What input do you want from us, and what do you prefer to have final say on?

 Why You Want to Know: Many videographers view each piece they create as an artistic endeavor, not just the story of your wedding day—so they have a specific vision in mind that could be at odds with yours (you might want a particular song in the video, for example, while they might be against using it).
-If you trust your videographer completely, this shouldn't be a problem, but if you have a certain idea of what you want in your wedding video, you may want to talk that over with them before you sign the dotted line.
+If you trust your videographer completely, this shouldn't be a problem.
+But if you have a certain idea of what you want in your wedding video, you may want to talk that over with them before you sign the dotted line.

 5. How does your pricing work?